luisgj/valinor-infrastructure/README.md

  A deployment script is added to run formatting, validation, planning and application of the infrastructure.
 To use this script:

- For these resources first make sure you have added a public key in a new .tfvars file to support ssh access to the instances.
+ - Make sure you have added a public key in a new `.tfvars` file to support ssh access to the instances.

+ - Make sure you have a matching profile in the same `.tfvars` file that matches a valid profile in your `.aws/credentials` file.

  Then run: